-And lastly, coffee is known for its caffeine content, which is likely the cause of coffee’s bad reputation.
+Couldn’t forget caffeine!
 Each 8-ounce cup of coffee contains about 95 mg of caffeine, and a 2-ounce espresso shot has about 80 mg of caffeine.
-To put this into perspective, a 1-ounce milk chocolate bar (about the size of a Hersey bar) has about 5 mg of caffeine, a 12-ounce can of soda has 30 mg of caffeine, and an 8-ounce glass of tea has 40 mg of caffeine.
-It’s important to note, however, that most coffeehouse cups are at least 12 ounces and have about 120 mg of caffeine.
+It’s important to note, however, that most coffeehouse cups are at least 12-ounces and contain about 120 mg of caffeine.

 How much caffeine should you have in a day?